tobyweston/blog/source/_posts/2009-12-24-flickering-tests.markdown

 once for each test repetition.

-The code is available as part of the [tempus-fugit](http://code.google.com/p/tempus-fugit/) library so feel free to [browse](http://code.google.com/p/tempus-fugit/source/browse/#svn/trunk/tempus-fugit/src/main/java/com/google/code/tempusfugit/concurrency) and feedback your comments.
+The code is available as part of the [tempus-fugit](http://tempusfugitlibrary.org/) library, feel free to look around.